taylorsilva/envs/mac-mini-2012/jellyfin/README.md

 docker-compose up -d
 ```

-If you're restoring from backup make sure the `./config` and `./cache` folders are the in the same directory as the `docker-compose.yml`.
+If you're restoring from a backup make sure the `./config` and `./cache` folders are the in the same directory as the `docker-compose.yml`.

 ## Enabling Hardware Accerlation